nickbarrett645/thm-blog/src/blogs/day-17.md

 >
 >`Nmap done: 1 IP address (1 host up) scanned in 5.32 seconds`

-The I ran the following commands in metasploit:
+The I ran the following commands in Metasploit:

 >`msfconsole`
 >